 The master’s of science in athletic training at California State University Long Beach is designed to prepare individuals for a career as a certified athletic trainer.
 Skills students will learn include preventative care, emergency treatment, clinical diagnosis, therapeutic intervention, and rehabilitation for injuries and medical conditions.
 This program is full-time and follows a cohort model.

-Applicants must be college graduates, meet prerequisite requirements, and adequately prepare for professional education.
-They must also have the essential skills necessary for practicing as an athletic trainer, as evaluated by the athletic training faculty during the admission review process.
+Applicants must be college graduates, meet prerequisite requirements and adequately prepare for professional education.
+The athletic training faculty evaluates applicants’ essential skills necessary for practicing as athletic trainers during the admission review process.

 Two program options exist for aspiring certified athletic trainers seeking a master of science in athletic training at Texas A&M School of Education and Human Development.
 The first option is a two-year program designed for students who have already completed their undergraduate degrees.
 The second option is a five-year dual degree program (BS-KINE/MS-AT) intended for incoming college freshmen.